 Instructions

-- Slice corn tortillas into quarters each using a large knife or pizza cutter.
-They will be in triangles.
-You can skip this step but it makes cutting into the casserole easier.
+- Slice 16 corn tortillas into quarters using a knife or pizza cutter.

-- Spray the inside of yourcrock pot casserole dish with non-stick cooking spray.
+- Spray the inside of a crock pot with non-stick cooking spray.

 - Continue layering tortillas, chicken, sauce, and cheese.

-- Cut and serve with sour cream, tomatoes, cilantro and onions.
+- Serve and top with sour cream, tomatoes, cilantro, and onions if desired.

 Recipe Notes